rempl/shower-remote-control/README.md

 # shower-remote-control

 [Shower](https://github.com/shower/shower) plugin for remote control of presentation.
-Build on [Rempl](https://github.com/rempl/rempl).
+Built on [Rempl](https://github.com/rempl/rempl).

 See [remote control in action](https://youtu.be/So_81loUFx0)